actions/setup-dotnet/README.md

 ```

 ## Caching NuGet Packages
 The action has a built-in functionality for caching and restoring dependencies.
-It uses [actions/cache](https://github.com/actions/cache) under the hood for caching global packages data but requires less configuration settings.
+It uses [toolkit/cache](https://github.com/actions/toolkit/tree/main/packages/cache) under the hood for caching global packages data but requires less configuration settings.
 The `cache` input is optional, and caching is turned off by default.

-The action searches for [NuGet Lock files](https://learn.microsoft.com/nuget/consume-packages/package-references-in-project-files#locking-dependencies) (`**/packages.lock.json`) in the repository, and uses its hash as a part of the cache key.
+The action searches for [NuGet Lock files](https://learn.microsoft.com/nuget/consume-packages/package-references-in-project-files#locking-dependencies) (`**/packages.lock.json`) in the repository, calculates their hash and uses it as a part of the cache key.
 If lock file does not exist, caching will not be enabled.

-**Note 1:** NuGet Lock file needs .NET (Core) SDK 2.1.500 and above.
+> **Warning:** Caching NuGet packages is available since .NET SDK 2.1.500 and 2.2.100 as the NuGet lock file [is available](https://learn.microsoft.com/nuget/consume-packages/package-references-in-project-files#locking-dependencies) only for NuGet 4.9 and above.

-**Note 2:** Use [`NUGET_PACKAGES`](https://learn.microsoft.com/nuget/reference/cli-reference/cli-ref-environment-variables) environment variable if available.
+**Note:** Use [`NUGET_PACKAGES`](https://learn.microsoft.com/nuget/reference/cli-reference/cli-ref-environment-variables) environment variable if available.
 Some action runners already has huge libraries. (ex.
 Xamarin)

 ```yaml
 env: